 - (4) Standards.
-In the HC zone the following standards shall apply: - (a) The maximum building height shall be 40 feet.

-(b) The minimum yard adjacent to US 30 shall be 10 feet.
-The setback shall be occupied by landscaping or pedestrian-oriented amenities (such as a walkway, seating, or a plaza) in addition to landscaping.
-Landscaping in the setback may be credited toward the minimum landscape requirement for the site established in subsection (f).

-( $\underline{bc}$ ) Outdoor storage abutting or facing a lot in a residential zone shall comply with Chapter 17.72 SHMC.

-- (ed) Parking shall comply with Chapter 17.80 SHMC. - (de) Maximum lot coverage including all impervious surfaces shall be 90 percent. - (ef) Minimum landscaping shall be 10 percent of gross land area associated with the use.
+In the HC zone the following standards shall apply: - (a) The maximum building height shall be 40 feet. - (b) The minimum yard (as defined by Chapter 17.16 SHMC) adjacent to US 30 shall be 10 feet.
+The setback shall be occupied by landscaping or pedestrian-oriented amenities (such as a walkway, seating, or a plaza, including such amenities as part of a transit stop) in addition to landscaping.
+Landscaping in the setback may be credited toward the minimum landscape requirement for the site established in subsection (f). - (bc) Outdoor storage abutting or facing a lot in a residential zone shall comply with Chapter 17.72 SHMC. - (ed) Parking shall comply with Chapter 17.80 SHMC. - (de) Maximum lot coverage including all impervious surfaces shall be 90 percent. - (ef) Minimum landscaping shall be 10 percent of gross land area associated with the use.